-Attend a vocational school or certification program for florists.
-Watch videos, take online courses, and of course practice!
+Enroll in a vocational school or certification program for florists.
+Explore more online courses and instructional videos to enhance your skills.

 4. Certification (recommended)

-Once you have experience and education, you can work for a prominent florist, or hotel, or start your own floral business!
+Once you’ve acquired the necessary experience and education, you can pursue employment opportunities with prominent florists, hotels, or even start your own floral business.

 - Take floral design programs through any of the American Institute of Floral Designers’ educational partners, approved state floral association, or student chapter of AIFD (SAIFD).
 You can view the list of partners here.

-- Once you complete the courses and your instructor finds your work worthy of that of an AIFD certification you will receive an invitation to apply for certification.
-Your instructor will need to send your information to AIFD.
+- Once you complete the final certificate module and your instructor finds your work worthy of that of an AIFD certification you will receive an invitation to apply for certification.
+Your instructor will need to send your information to the design institute.